filipsobol/sonda/docs/introduction.md

 ## What is Sonda?

-Sonda is a universal visualizer and analyzer for JavaScript and CSS bundles.
-It is designed to help you understand the structure of your bundles and how various parts depend on each other, identify potential issues, and optimize them for better performance.
+Sonda is a universal visualizer and analyzer for JavaScript and CSS assets.
+It is designed to help you understand the structure of your assets and how various parts depend on each other, identify potential issues, and optimize them for better performance.

-Unlike other tools, Sonda is not designed for a specific bundler, but rather to analyze the JavaScript and CSS bundles themselves.
+Unlike other tools, Sonda is not designed for a specific bundler, but rather to analyze the JavaScript and CSS assets themselves.
 Thanks to this approach, Sonda is more accurate and works with all popular bundlers, including:

 * Vite
 * Rollup